luau-lang/luau/rfcs/syntax-direct-chain-of-string-term.md

   functioncall ::= prefixexp args | prefixexp `:´ Name args
 ```

+The recommendation is that we should keep statements starting with string tokens as illegal syntax, as it is too niche to support use cases with side-effecting functions.

 ## Drawbacks

-Statements starting by parsing `prefixexp` will now allow string tokens to be parsed despite that the return values of the function calls are now discarded.
-The recommendation is that we should keep statements starting with string tokens as illegal syntax as it is too niche to support use cases with side-effecting functions.
+Statements starting by parsing `prefixexp` will now allow string tokens to be parsed despite that the return values of the function calls are always discarded.
+This is a non-issue if we obey the recommendation to ban statements starting with string tokens.

 ## Alternatives